Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Introduction

 The paper is organized as follows.
-In Section \ref{sec:noise}, we give a brief account of the noise operator and other notations used in the study of Boolean functions.
-We refer the interested reader to the monograph \cite{OD14} for further information.
-In Section \ref{sec:main}, we include results in different scenarios, such as the weak noise (i.e., $\epsilon$ is small) and the strong noise (i.e., $\epsilon$ is close to 1/2), as well as the asymptotic result when $\alpha$ is a large integer.
-In Section \ref{sec:mutual}, we relate the problem of noise stability to Courtade-Kumar's conjecture on the most informative Boolean function.
-In Section \ref{sec:extensions}, we establish analogous results in general contexts, such as Boolean functions defined on the discrete torus $(\Z/p\Z)^n$, as well as noise stability in a tree model.
-We conclude the paper with the discussion of potential applications and future work in Section \ref{sec:diss}.
+In Section \ref{sec:noise}, we give a brief account of noise operator and total influence of Boolean functions, and we refer the interested reader to the monograph \cite{OD14} for further information.
+In Section \ref{sec:main}, we include results in asymptotic settings, such as low noise ($\epsilon=\epsilon(n)$ close to 0), high noise ($\epsilon=\epsilon(n)$ close to 1/2), as well as when $\alpha=\alpha(n)$ is large.
+In Section \ref{sec:mutual}, we relate the $\alpha$-NICD problem to Courtade-Kumar's conjecture on the most informative Boolean function.
+In Section \ref{sec:extensions}, we establish analogous results in more general contexts, such as Boolean functions defined on the discrete torus $(\Z/p\Z)^n$ and the problem of noise stability in a tree model.
+We conclude the paper with a brief discussion of potential applications and future work in Section \ref{sec:conclusion}.